Kakunguwo/Kakunguwo/README.md

 ---

 Welcome to my GitHub profile!
-I'm a **Software Developer** passionate about building innovative solutions with **modern web technologies** and **AI integration**.
-I love creating applications that solve real-world problems and exploring the latest tech trends. 🌟
+I'm a **Software Developer** and **Biomedical Engineer** passionate about building innovative solutions with **modern web technologies**, **AI integration**, and **robotics**.
+I enjoy creating applications that solve real-world problems across multiple domains - from healthcare to fintech, e-commerce to automation. 🌟

 ---